KenDickey/Crosstalk/README.md

 ## The story so far..
   1. Dispatch mechanics (message send with #perform:)
-  2. Class Structure (bootstrap + fixup; classes can create subclasses)
+  2. Class Structure (bootstrap + fixup; class/metaClass hierarchy setup)
   3. Basic unit tests (need to be populated)
   4. [**in progress**] Translation of st kernel code into scheme.
      + needs Environments for name lookup